nschiett/fishgrowbot/paper/paper.md

 al. 2017), a handy feature as for some individuals this parameter is impossible to measure.
 The approach is validated through application on a dataset of 45 coral reef fish species (Morat et al. 2020).
-Finally, as a bonus, the package provide the raw dataset of measured otoliths from 710 individuals belonging to 45 coral reef fish species from French Polynesia, that can be used to run examples or to easily include in ecological studies.
+Finally, as a case study, the package provide the raw dataset of measured otoliths from 710 individuals belonging to 45 coral reef fish species from French Polynesia, that can be used to run examples or to easily include in ecological studies.

 Acknowledgements
 ================

-We acknowledge contributions from….
 We thank Jordan M. Casey for designing the logo for fishgrowbot.

 References
 ==========